Contemplating electromagnetic phenomena in lived experience through somatic meditation: Method

 \subsection{Analysis}

-Student reflections were collected electronically, stored without personally identifying information, read, and coded.
-The coding procedure took place in two phases: in the first phase, common themes in the reflections were identified, and, in the second phase, phrases associated with each theme were labeled and catalogued.
+Student reflections were collected electronically, stripped of personally identifying information, and coded.
+The coding process consisted of two phases: in the first phase, five common themes were identified, and in the second phase, phrases associated with each theme were labeled and catalogued.
 In order to ensure consistency, coding of student reflections was completed by one of the authors, and reviewed by another.
+A summary of the results is shown in Table 2.